Last Updated on January 30, 2026 by George Pavlopoulos

 Lines 1 and 2 see the most crowds because they operate in the iconic Grand Canal.
 They run every 12 minutes, and you can expect them to be packed.

-The Vaporetto No. 1 feels almost like a sightseeing waterbus because it cruises along the Grand Canal.
+Vaporetto No. 1 feels almost like a sightseeing waterbus, as it cruises along the Grand Canal.
 It operates the route from Piazzale Roma to the island of Lido.
 However, it feels a bit slow because it stops at every stop.

 On the other hand, the Vaporetto No. 2 is much faster.
 Although it sails along the Grand Canal, it only serves seven stops.
 It travels between Piazzale Roma and Giudecca, and it’s definitely a better option if you want to commute fast.